kscape/docker-rpi-sbt/README.md

 # docker-rpi-sbt
-Image from kscape/docker-rpi-oracle-java with sbt (Scala) installed
+sbt and Scala repository based on kscape/docker-rpi-oracle-java

+Coursier sbt plugin is installed globally to do better dependency management, download and caching